myspc-development/artpulse-management/README.md

 ## Usage

 - Access features through the WordPress Admin Menu:
   - **ArtPulse Settings › Membership** — configure membership fees and payment options.
 The tab lives at `/wp-admin/admin.php?page=artpulse-settings&tab=membership`.
 Legacy slugs such as `ead-membership-settings` now redirect to the correct page.
+If you encounter a 404 on the Membership Overview screen, access it via `/wp-admin/admin.php?page=ead-membership-overview` and ensure the plugin is active so `AdminRedirects::init()` can handle old URLs.
   - **ArtPulse Settings › CSV Import/Export** — manage bulk data with a progress bar.
     After uploading a file you will preview the columns and confirm the field mapping.
     During the import a progress indicator shows completion and the raw log can be downloaded when finished.